Past time for a science post. This is from Ashley Strickland (CNN):

 It was formed by the accretion of several cratons.
 Eventually, Gondwana became the largest piece of continental crust of the Paleozoic Era, covering an area of about 100,000,000 km2 (39,000,000 sq mi), about one-fifth of the Earth's surface.
 During the Carboniferous Period, it merged with Euramerica to form a larger supercontinent called Pangaea.
 Gondwana (and Pangaea) gradually broke up during the Mesozoic Era.
 The remnants of Gondwana make up about two-thirds of today's continental area, including South America, Africa, Antarctica, Australia, the Indian Subcontinent, Zealandia, and Arabia.

 The formation of Gondwana began c.
-East African Orogeny, the collision of India and Madagascar with East Africa, and was completed c. with the overlapping Brasiliano and Kuunga orogenies, the collision of South America with Africa, and the addition of Australia and Antarctica, respectively.with the
+800 to 650 Ma with the East African Orogeny, the collision of India and Madagascar with East Africa, and was completed c.
+600 to 530 Ma with the overlapping Brasiliano and Kuunga orogenies, the collision of South America with Africa, and the addition of Australia and Antarctica, respectively.

 Regions that were part of Gondwana have shared floral and zoological elements that persist to the present.